Eden-Kramer-Lab/MoG_tools/README.md

 The sequential, adaptive mixture of Gaussian model for the joint mark intensity.

 Tools are for simulating place fields, linearizing W-track.
-We also inclde visalization tools.
+We also inclde visualization tools.